Indigenous Cultural Explorations

 For continuing education information for each session, please visit the individual session pages in the schedule above.

-When attended in full, this program offers 12.5 APA CEs for Psychologists.
+When attended in full, this program offers 12.5 APA CEs for Psychologists, 12.5 IL CEUS for Counselors and Social Workers, or 12.5 BBS California CEUs for LPCCs, LPSWs, and LMFTs.

 Target Audience: Mental health professionals and students interested in indigenous cultural explorations.